kittcar/kitt_docs/docs/sustainability.md

 - Docker containers
 - Logging and introspection
 - Thin HAL
+- Event-based rather than time-based, especially for increasing the feasibility of testing
+- Parameterized time where possible

 Note: relate thin hal to easily detectable hardware faults.
 Note: platform modularity will be demphisized but multiple platforms will be emphasized